Ajet-lab/Ajet-Linux-Command-Mastery-Challenge/day-01-file-navigation/commands.md

-Command	Meaning
+**Day01 Commands**
 pwd   Show your current directory ls	  List files and directories in your current directory ls -l	List files and directories with detailed information ls -a	Show you all files, including hidden files ls -la	Show you all files and directory with detailed information